CIAM: What is customer identity & access management?

 Each time your customer signs in or provides some kind of authentication, there’s the risk of eroding the trust factors that are so important to acquiring and retaining customers.
 If the CIAM solution is clunky, irritating, interruptive, or inconsistent, they may question the robustness of your security.

-On the flip side, if you provide a positive and seamless CIAM experience, it can help your company to win new customers and retain existing ones, generating greater revenue.
+On the flip side, providing a positive and seamless CIAM experience can help your company win new customers and retain existing ones, generating greater revenue.

 Identity Orchestration can help your company create CIAM experiences that build trust and enjoyable customer experiences.
 And it can do it quickly and affordably.

 How Identity Orchestration improves the customer experience

 Let’s look at some ways that Identity Orchestration can help improve your customers’ CIAM experience.